Man accused in fatal chase, crash that killed Kansas woman - NewsBreak

 K-State's legendary John K. 'Jack' Vanier has passed away

-MANHATTAN - On Friday John K. 'Jack' Vanier passed away at the age of 94.
+MANHATTAN - On Friday, February 10, 2023, John K. 'Jack' Vanier passed away at the age of 94.
 To call Jack Vanier a founding father of a bygone rural Kansas culture would be three things at once.
-An understatement, a compliment and a chance for Jack to respond in his characteristic unassuming nature — accompanied by that brilliant smile — that he was just doing what came naturally.
+An understatement, a compliment and a chance for Jack to respond in his...

 Followers